 Supply and demand factors often control wages.
-When there are many more milkers than available jobs, for instance, the going wage decreases.
+When there are many more pickers than available jobs, for instance, the going wage decreases.
 If few good livestock nutrition specialists are available for hire, they become more expensive in a free market.
-The market may also influence the migratory patterns of dairy workers, for example, whether a worker stays in Mexico or travels to Texas, Florida, Oregon, or even into Canada.
+The market may also influence the migratory patterns of farm workers, for example, whether a worker stays in Mexico or travels to Texas, Florida or Oregon.